NikolaPrvulovic/testing_automationexercise_project/README.md

 This is an exercise automation test using Selenium and TestNG for a final project on IT Bootcamp QA course.
 The project was built using Maven and Java 19.

-The test is based on the instructions from the "Automation Exercise" website (URL: https://automationexercise.com/), which contains test cases that were used to guide the testing process.
+The test suite is based on the instructions from the "Automation Exercise" website (URL: https://automationexercise.com/), which contains test cases that were used to guide the testing process.

 Due to the high number of advertisements on the website, the code was implemented with an AdBlocker ("AdBlock Max"), but there is also a method which can be used in specific places where advertisements affect the testing process.

 The following test cases were executed: